riteshsingh84/dotnetcore/COPILOT_SPACE.md

 Add FluentValidation validators for ProductCreateDto, ProductUpdateDto (Name required, Price > 0, Stock >= 0).
 Register validators and AutoMapper profiles.
 Ensure validation errors return 400 with a consistent schema.
+Ensure all user input is validated and sanitized to prevent injection attacks.
 ```

 ### F) Logging & Observability